Australian hobby: Breeding

-Nesting usually occurs any time between August to January where an old stick nest of another large raptor is commandeered.
+Nesting usually occurs any time between August and January where an old stick nest of another large raptor is commandeered.
 Three to four heavily blotched eggs are laid with incubation taking about 35 days.
 Successful broods usually comprise two to three young.
 The fledglings remain dependent for up to three months after which the young disperse or migrate widely.
 Studies have revealed the extent of the falcon's migration.
 In one case, a banded fledgling left its natal territory in Canberra, Australian Capital Territory, and was recovered 29 days later in Brisbane, Queensland, approximately 1000 km away.
 Within their nesting territory, hobbies have been recorded using several different perches for activities including, the transfer of food between male and female, for feeding independently and for guarding the nest.
 Research has shown that brooding is shared by both male and female hobbies.
 However, feeding of the nestlings after hatching becomes the responsibility of the female.
-Early on in the nestling period the male hunting rate increases to supplement the female with observations indicating food is brought to the nest every three hours, with a longer break in the middle of the day.
+Early on in the nestling period the male hunting rate increases to supplement the female, with observations indicating food is brought to the nest every three hours, with a longer break in the middle of the day.